-PD Calendar: Establishing a calendar of workshops, communities of practice, etc. that center on anti-racism.
+- PD Calendar: Establishing a calendar of workshops, communities of practice, etc. that center on anti-racism.
 This calendar will also demonstrate a proactive approach to supporting the development of anti-racist educators.
-The calendar

-- can also help identify gaps in the year that can be occupied with community of practice convenings among other anti-racism discussions. - Common Definitions: To engage in discussions about equity, teams need to have a common language.
-We recommend establishing or adapting an already existing glossary of terms (CCCCO definitions or Foothill?) including, but not limited to, defining and addressing micro aggressions (and maybe macro aggressions), equity, equity mindedness, culturally responsive, social justice, anti-racist, etc....
+The calendar can also help identify gaps in the year that can be occupied with community of practice convenings among other anti-racism discussions. - Common Definitions: To engage in discussions about equity, teams need to have a common language.
+We recommend establishing or adapting an already existing glossary of terms (CCCCO definitions, USC Community College Alliance, or Foothill College as good examples) including, but not limited to, defining and addressing micro aggressions (and maybe macro aggressions), equity, equity mindedness, culturally responsive, social justice, anti-racist, etc....
 While using themes of USC racial alliance as the baseline. - Set expectations for deans and directors to join applicable communities including, but not limited to, Community Colleges for Change. - Regular report out - Set expectations for students to join applicable communities including, but not limited to, Community Colleges for Change. - Regular report out